rune-rs/rune/book/src/advanced.md

 This chapter is dedicated to the advanced topics of Rune.
 Here we will discuss the advanced and internal details of the language.
-This chapter is primarily targeted at people who wants to understand Rune and Runestick in detail.
+This chapter is primarily targeted at people who want to understand Rune and Runestick in detail.